0xf15h/0xf15h.github.io/_posts/2020-11-17-post-auth-rce-and-persistence-on-uokoo-security-cameras.md

 3) Wait for the firmware update server to reboot the device
 4) `/mnt/mtd/etc/start.sh` gets executed on boot which then executes every file in `/mnt/mtd/etc/app`, including our payload!

-I've released an exploit on GitHub which sends a firmware update that writes `dropbear` to `/mnt/mtd/etc/` and give us remote persistent access to the camera.
+I've released the exploit [here](https://github.com/0xf15h/uokoo_exploit) on GitHub which sends a firmware update that writes `dropbear` to `/mnt/mtd/etc/` and give us remote persistent access to the camera.

 ## Supported Devices